-Your dog’s paws can get very sensitive in the winter months, especially in the snow and icy weather.
-Stepping on the cold and wet ground, and ice melt used to keep roads clear can cause cracks and irritation on the pads of your pup's feet.
-You may see your dog lifting their paws up high off the ground, or licking and chewing at their toes after being outside.
+Your dog’s paws can get very sensitive in winter, especially in the snow and icy weather.
+Stepping on the cold, wet ground and ice melt used to keep roads clear can cause cracks and irritation on the pads of your pup's feet.
+You may see your dog lifting their paws up high off the ground or licking and chewing at their toes after being outside.

-There are many products designed to protect dog paw pads during the winter months, from pet safe de-icing products to protective waxes and dog booties.
-Check out our other winter safety tips for some other winter wellness essentials.
-Here are some easy things you can do to keep your fur-baby's paws safe from the cold.
+There are many products designed to protect dog paw pads during the winter months, from pet-safe de-icing products to protective waxes and dog booties.
+Check out our other winter safety tips for some winter wellness essentials.
+Here are some easy things you can do to keep your fur baby's paws safe from the cold.

 Avoid Walking on Paved, Salted Surfaces

-One of the main contributors to damaged pads is ice melting products used on driveways, roads and sidewalks.
+One of the main contributors to damaged paw pads is ice-melting products used on driveways, roads, and sidewalks.
 Prolonged contact can lead to chemical burns on dog paws.
 It’s best to try to keep them on the grass or snow whenever possible.
 Try to limit the time spent on paved surfaces, especially those that have been salted.

-Safe Paw is a common pet-friendly deicer you can use for your own sidewalks and driveways.
-Sand, small stones, and kitty litter (non-clumping) are also options that can be used for deicing, while protecting your dog’s pads from injury and chemical burns.
+Paw Thaw is a common pet-friendly de-icer you can use for your own sidewalks and driveways.
+Sand, small stones, and kitty litter (non-clumping) are also options that can be used for de-icing while protecting your dog’s pads from injury and chemical burns.

 Apply Paw Wax Before Walks